free case evaluation

 While federal law prohibits discrimination, California laws also include restrictions on what is permissible in the workplace.
 Aside from race, religion, color, marital status, medical conditions, sexual orientation, military status, and other factors included in federal law, California also addresses discrimination against people predisposed to genetic hereditary disease and those who speak other languages.

-California laws have broader definitions of physical and mental disabilities and conditions than federal law, and they also don’t require a substantial limitation on a major life activity or consideration of mitigating measures in definition disability.
+California laws have broader definitions of physical and mental disabilities and conditions than federal law, and they also don’t require a substantial limitation on a major life activity or consideration of mitigating measures in definition of disability.
 The required size of an employer to file for discrimination is also smaller than those covered under federal law.

 What Damages Can I Recover?